openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 - [JWT VC Presentation Profile](https://identity.foundation/jwt-vc-presentation-profile/)

-### Two Sets of Static Configuration Values Defined in This Specification
+### A Set of Static Configuration Values Defined in This Specification

-Below are two sets of static configuration values that can be used by the RP when it is unable to perform dynamic discovery and is not using any of the profiles listed above.

-One set of static configuration values is used with `vp_token` as a supported `response_type`, bound to a custom URL scheme with a ertain path `openid4vp://` as an `authorization_endpoint`:
+Below is a set of static configuration values that can be used with `vp_token` as a supported `response_type`, bound to a custom URL scheme with a ertain path `openid4vp://` as an `authorization_endpoint`:

 ```json
 {